ADD CONDITION

 Side Effects

-Common adverse reactions may include sore throat symptoms that do not improve within 7 days.
-Patients should discontinue use and consult a doctor if their cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.
-Furthermore, if symptoms of sore mouth, irritation, pain, or redness persist or worsen, medical advice should be sought.
+While using this product, patients are advised not to exceed the recommended dosage.
+If a cough persists for more than one week, tends to recur, or is accompanied by fever, rash, or a persistent headache, it is crucial to stop use and consult a healthcare provider, as these symptoms may indicate a serious underlying condition.
+Furthermore, if symptoms of a sore mouth do not improve within seven days, or if irritation, pain, or redness persists or worsens, patients should discontinue use and seek medical advice.

 Drug Interactions